tum-pbs/pbdl-book/reinflearn-intro.md

 However, the approaches differ in terms of how this optimization is performed.
 For example, reinforcement learning algorithms like PPO try to explore the action space during training by adding a random offset to the actions selected by the actor.
 This way the algorithm can discover new behavioral patterns that are more refined than the previous ones.

 The way how long term effects of generated forces are taken into account can also differ for physical systems.
-In a control force estimator setup with differentiable physics (DP) loss, as discussed e.g. in {doc}`diffphys-code-burgers.ipynb`, these dependencies are handled by passing the loss gradient through the simulation step back into previous time steps.
+In a control force estimator setup with differentiable physics (DP) loss, as discussed e.g. in {doc}`diffphys-code-burgers`, these dependencies are handled by passing the loss gradient through the simulation step back into previous time steps.
 Contrary to that, reinforcement learning usually treats the environment as a black box without gradient information.
 When using PPO, the value estimator network is instead used to track the long term dependencies by predicting the influence any action has for the future system evolution.

-Working on Burgers' equation, the trajectory generation process can be summarized as following, showing how the simulation steps of the environment and the neural network evaluations of the agent are interleaved.
+Working with Burgers' equation as physical environment, the trajectory generation process can be summarized as follows.
+It shows how the simulation steps of the environment and the neural network evaluations of the agent are interleaved:

 $$
 \mathbf{u}_{t+1}=\mathcal{P}(\mathbf{u}_t+\pi(\mathbf{u}_t, \mathbf{u}^*, t; \theta)\Delta t)